-Dry feet are a constant problem, especially in the winter months.
+Dry and cracked heels are a constant problem, especially in the winter months.
 Even here in Houston, where we have high humidity, our skin gets dry.
 Add to that open shoes and sandals that invite dust and dirt onto our feet and they're drying even more.
 This can lead to cracking, bleeding, and pain.
 For people with diabetes, it is dangerous as it increases the chance of a foot infection.

 Why do Feet Start Cracking

 There are a lot of reasons why our heels tend to crack.
 (Medically, we call these cracks fissures.)
 And they all get worse with cold weather.
-Because we put on central heating, which dries up our skin; we turn up the heat in our shower, sucking up our skin's moisture.
+Because we put on central heating, which dries up our skin.
+Or we turn up the heat in our shower, sucking up our skin's moisture.
 And then, if we have peripheral neuropathy, sudden temperature drops makes things worse.
 Which is a problem, because the condition affects your circulation.
 And, by extension, your skin health.

 You’ll know that your heels are getting into cracking territory if the skin in the area becomes thick and rough.
-Your feet may start to itch because of severe dryness, you’ll likely notice some flaking of the skin and, if things progress too far, cracks may become deep enough to start bleeding.
-That can be particularly dangerous if you have diabetes, since any type of wound could put your foot health in peril.
+Your feet may start to itch because of severe dryness.
+Next, you’ll likely notice some flaking of the skin.
+And, if things go too far, cracks may become deep enough to start bleeding.
+That can be particularly dangerous if you have diabetes.
+Because any type of wound could put your foot health in peril.

-Since you know your feet are likely to become dry during winter, take precautionary measures—try to apply a thick moisturizer like Vaseline once or twice a day to your feet.
-At night, lather your heels up before bed, then slip on loose, cotton socks to trap the moisture in while you sleep without cutting off circulation.
+1. Apply a thick moisturizer, like Vaseline, once or twice daily to your feet.
+At night, lather your heels up before bed.
+Then slip on loose, cotton socks.
+That will trap the moisture in while you sleep, without cutting off circulation.

-Try giving yourself a home pedicure—soak your feet in warm, soapy water.
+2. Try giving yourself a home pedicure—soak your feet in warm, soapy water.
 Add Epsom salts to that soak for extra soothing, and a bit of self-care.
 Then, slough off dead skin cells with a CLEAN (sterile) foot file, or a special exfoliation product.
-After the pedicure, give yourself a mini-foot massage, focusing on your heels and the balls of your feet, to help encourage better circulation.
-You should also focus on your daily water intake, since dehydration can cause or exacerbate heel cracks just like dry skin can.
+After the pedicure, give yourself a mini-foot massage.
+Really focus on your heels and the balls of your feet, to help encourage better circulation.
+Note: this is a good time for one of your moisturizing sessions, but more about that in a minute.

 Foot Lotions vs. Creams: What's the Difference?

 Finally, you made to look beyond topicals.
-That's why we also like the Adessa Moisturizing Gel Socks are a soft sock with a gel lining from heel to toe.
-The gel is infused with vitamins, nutrients, and essential oils to restore the soft appearance of your feet.
-The socks can be used after applying cream or just used on their own.
+That's why we also like the Adessa Moisturizing Gel Socks.
+These are soft socks with a gel lining from heel to toe.
+They infuse the gel with vitamins, nutrients, and essential oils, helping restore your feet's soft appearance.
+And, you can use the socks cafter applying cream, or on their own.
+So versatile!